Metastable Reverse-Phase Droplets within Ordered Phases: Renormalization-Group Calculation of Field and Temperature Dependence of Limiting Size: Results: Calculated Metastable Droplet Size Thresholds

 \section{Results: Calculated Metastable Droplet Size Thresholds}

 Magnetizations, calculated as described above, inside a would-be droplet of negative magnetization immersed in the positive magnetization phase, as a function of size, are shown in Fig. 4.
 Results for different magnetic fields $H$ are shown, at temperature $J^{-1} = 5$.
 When the magnetization calculated inside the droplet is negative, the droplet-boundary match is self-consistent and the droplet does occur.
 It is seen in Fig. 4 that this droplet occurrence terminates, with a discontinuity in the calculated magnetization, at a threshold size $L_C$.
+Here $L = b^n$ is the linear dimension of the droplet, where $n$ is the number of renormalization-group transformations needed for the many-times renormalized spin nearest-separation to span the droplet.

 Threshold sizes $L_C$, as a function of magnetic field $H$, are shown in Fig. 5, at temperature $J^{-1} = 5$.
-The threshold droplet size $L_C$ goes to infinity as the system approaches the phase transition at $H=0$, where the phase inside the droplet becomes an equilibrium phase.
-Conversely, the threshold droplet size $L_C$ goes to zero as the systems moves away from the phase transition under increasing $H$.
-Metastable droplets do not occur for $H > H_{max}(J)$, which is seen to be $H_{max} = 0.0064$ for temperature $J^{-1} = 5$.
-The left inset gives $H_{max}$ as a function of temperature.
-It is seen that $H_{max}$ diverges as zero temperature is approached.
+The threshold droplet size $L_C$ goes to infinity as $L_C \sim H^{-0.94}$ as the system approaches the phase transition at $H=0$.
+Conversely, $L_C$ goes to zero as the systems moves away from the phase transition.
+Metastable droplets do not occur for $H > H_{max}(J)$, which is seen to be $H_{max} = 1.60$ for temperature $T = J^{-1} = 5$.
+The inset gives $H_{max}$ as a function of temperature. $H_{max}$ diverges as $H_{max} \sim T^{-1.05}$ as zero temperature is approached.
+At a higher temperature, there is a crossover to $H_{max} \sim T^{-1.84}$, as seen on the right side of $T \simeq 1$ in the inset.
+In Fig. 5, the discreteness of the droplet size values is due to the discrete nature of the (multiplicative) length rescaling factor $b=2$ of the renormalization-group transformation.